 Advantages and Disadvantages of Cloud-based CMMS

-Advantages of cloud-based CMMS:
+Advantages of the cloud-based application:

-- The total cost of ownership and upfront costs are low compared to on-premise
+- The total cost of ownership and upfront costs are low compared to on-premise.

-- Infrastructure requirements not required
+- Infrastructure requirements not required.

-- More security advantages with cloud-based systems
+- More security advantages with cloud-based solutions.

 - Less likely to be affected by viruses because of no local data and regular security updates.